pxlBlck - All information for testers of the latest pre-release

 Installing the plugin

 As already mentioned, the pxlBlck plugin is a plugin for the ESPEasy Framework.
 So you would first have to flash ESPEasy on your ESP8266 or ESP32.
-Of course, the PxlBlck plugin should also be included.
-From now on, I will simply call the combination of EspEasy framework including plugin “firmware”.
+Of course, the PxlBlck plugin should already be included.
+I will simply call the combination of EspEasy framework including plugin “firmware”.

 In principle, there are two ways to get the firmware onto your microcontroller.
 One would be the one described here: https://nerdiy.de/howto-espeasy-firmware-flashen/